noeamelya/pass_generator/README.md

-# Password Generator
+# Password Generator JavaScript

 ## Description

-Create an application that an employee can use to generate a random password. git
+A password generator is a web tool that creates unique and random passwords based on security recommendations.
+It create strong, randdom, and secure passwords to keep you safe online.

-## Instructions
+## Mock-Up

 The following image shows the web application's appearance and functionality:

 ![password generator demo](./assets/05-javascript-challenge-demo.png)

+## Instruction

 * Generate a password when the button is clicked
   * Present a series of prompts for password criteria